zhangyinhao1234/hibernate-memcached/README.md

 # Hibernate-memcached
-A library for using Memcached as a second level distributed cache in Hibernate.
+A library for using Memcached as a second level distributed cache in Hibernate.支持hibernate 5
   * Based on the excellent spymemcached client
   * Includes support for the Whalin (danga) memcached client
   * Supports entity and query caching.